dngo13/enpm808x_inspection_robot/README.md

 rosrun enpm808x_inspection_robot pressure_detector
 ```
 # Checking the accuracy of the bot navigation
+Robot clas to to avoid the obstacles and to make sure the pressure detection class is triggered.
+Currently that feature is disabled/not active.
 Open two tabs and in each paste the following
 ```
 roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch